colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 ## Future Work

 What I would love to do is somehow scale this or carve out areas on the graph that include various percentages of the Wilkinsburg population.

-The biggest assumption of this graph is that somebody looking at it is paying property taxes opaquely.
-That is, they know precisely how much their property tax is or they are paying it as a part of their mortgage, not something rolled into their rent.

 ### Help Wanted